-Cape West Coast Biosphere Trails – slackpacker trails on the West Coast!
+Cape West Coast Biosphere Trails are slackpacker trails on the West Coast!.

 The Cape West Coast Biosphere Reserve (CWCBR) is a recognised UNESCO Biosphere Reserve, one of only 6 in South Africa and just over 600 world-wide.
 It extends from Diep River in Milnerton in the south, to the Berg River of Velddrif in the north, Malmesbury / Moreesberg in the east, and the Atlantic Ocean in the west.